Shishir1991/MS_Excel_Project/README.md

    For this project we have use different Pivot tables, charts and slicers according to the requirement and analysis.

    We have in total of five goals that we have to achieve based on the given data :

+📊 Results:

    A. Customer Sentiment Analysis :